ccardea/github.io/_drafts/slots.md

 >>> print(x._get(0))
 zero
 ```
 This session shows that accessing `x._slot_0` works as it did before, but attempting to access `_slot_0` with the get function returns only the name of the variable.
-If we then use the set function to insert a value, we see that the value returned by `x._slot_0` hasn't changed, but the get function retrieves the value inserted with the set function.
+If we then use the set function to insert a value, we see that the value returned by `x._slot_0` hasn't changed, but the get function retrieves the value inserted by the set function.

-Python does not allow access through the list to data that has been set through `__slots__` variables, and we cannot overwrite data set through `__slots__` variables by writing to the list directly.
+Python does not allow access through the list to data that has been set through `__slots__` variables, and we cannot overwrite `__slots__` variables by writing to the list directly.
 But we can still use the list like any other list without altering the variable names or the data they contain.
+This type of use was learned by experiment and does not appear in the documentation.
+It might be considered a bit of a hack.

 ## Default Values